Legal Disclaimer Template for Websites, Blogs, and Online Businesses

 Where Should You Display Disclaimers?

-• Product packaging and user manuals
+• Product packaging, instruction manuals, and user guides.

-• Printed contracts and agreements.
+• Printed contracts and physical forms signed by clients or patients.

 FreshDox.com’s Disclaimer Agreement Template